Cempaka Putih

-Kecamatan Cempaka Putih, Jakarta Pusat (10520).

 History

 Cempaka Putih district was formerly part of Senen district, later broken up in 1969 into Cempaka Putih district and Senen district.
 At first, Cempaka Putih district consisted of seven Administrative Village: Cempaka Putih Timur, Cempaka Putih Barat, Galur, Tanah Tinggi, Kampung Rawa, Johar Baru, and Rawasari.
 In 1993, the Administrative Village of Galur, Tanah Tinggi, Kampung Rawa, and Johar Baru was separated to form the district of Johar Baru ("New Johar").

 The Administrative Village of Cempaka Putih Barat was the first area to be developed in Cempaka Putih district.
 In 1952, 30 hectares of land in Rawasari were allocated for housing, this area roughly correspond to the present Cempaka Putih Barat Administrative Village.
 By 1960, the housing neighborhood had emerged, roughly at the same time with the development of Tanah Tinggi housing neighborhood.

 Kelurahan (administrative village)

 The district of Cempaka Putih is divided into three administrative villages (kelurahan):